lukso-network/docs/docs/guides/fetch-data/read-asset-data.md

 To fetch the data for the previously decoded metadata, we can access the JSON file and change the URL to access its properties.
 You may not need this library if you use browser environments like `ReactJS` or `VueJS`.

 :::info
-Profiles created on the [profile explorer](https://universalprofile.cloud/) currently use IPFS.
+Profiles created on the [Profile Explorer](https://universalprofile.cloud/) currently use IPFS.
 Therefore, we will use a static IPFS link for the guide.
 If there are several storage solutions, you can change them or make distinctions.
 :::

 ```javascript title="read_assets.js"